CSIRT-MU/CRUSOE/README.md

 # CRUSOE

-## Toolset for Cyber Situational Awareness and Decision Support in Incident Handling Inspired by the OODA Loop
+## A Toolset for Cyber Situational Awareness and Decision Support in Incident Handling Inspired by the OODA Loop

 ### About